 Use of this website

-1 The information provided on this website or in any communication containing a link to this site is for personal use and information purposes only and is not intended for distribution to, or use by, any person or entity in any jurisdiction in any country where such distribution or use would be contrary to law or regulation or which would subject any member of The Royal Bank of Scotland Group ("the RBS Group") to any registration requirement within such jurisdiction or country.
+1 The information provided on this website or in any communication containing a link to this site is for personal use and information purposes only and is not intended for distribution to, or use by, any person or entity in any jurisdiction in any country where such distribution or use would be contrary to law or regulation or which would subject any member of the NatWest Group ("the NatWest Group") to any registration requirement within such jurisdiction or country.

-Where any opinions are expressed on this website, they are provided by the RBS Group for personal use and for informational purposes only.
+Where any opinions are expressed on this website, they are provided by the NatWest Group for personal use and for informational purposes only.

 2 Unless otherwise stated on the product pages, the services and products on this website are intended for use by residents of the UK only, and are not aimed at or intended for use by residents of any other jurisdiction.